 Tag Archives: Norcia

+At the UK’s best Catholic weekly, the Catholic Herald I saw two stories side by side.
 First, the sad tale of the purposeful demolition of a large church in Germany for the sake of expansion of coal-mining.
 HERE Sad photos … Continue reading

 I received a note from the Benedictine Monks of Norcia, in Italy.
 They are still dealing with the aftermath of the horrible earthquakes that shook the region, bring down their ancient church and other buildings in the area.
 They make … Continue reading

 News from Norcia!
 I warmly urge you to visit their site, check out their donation page, and consider joining their beer club.
 Speaking of beer, be sure to look at what they have going … below.
 Dear friends, In moments … Continue reading

 Lifted from NLM.
 Go over there to see the photos, etc: The 2017 Norcia Summer Theology Program of the Albertus Magnus Center for Scholastic Studies, “Divine Power in a Hidden Way,” will be starting up in a month’s time: July … Continue reading

 News has come from the monks of Norcia.
 They have a huge challenge ahead as the rebuild.
 Please support them.
 They are a rock solid, worthy cause.
 Some times it is hard to know if your monetary support is … Continue reading

 I have good news and bad from the wonderful Benedictine Beer Monks of Norcia.
 You know that Norcia was flattened and that the monks have really had to scramble and adapt.
 This note came in their recent news: While there is … Continue reading

 For the sake of a wider audience, the latest from the Benedictine “Beer” Monks of Norcia, where the terrible recent earthquakes changed, and ended, lives. […] All of Norcia is the same; it’s like a war zone.
 There are military … Continue reading

 Just as I got up today, everything started to sway around.
 I was feeling the strong 7.0 earthquake that struck just a few kilometers from Norcia.
 One text I received said that it was felt as far away as Salzburg, which … Continue reading